cogentcore/cogent/README.md

 ![alt tag](logo/gide_icon.png)

-**Gide** is a flexible IDE (integrated development environment) framework in pure Go, using the GoGi GUI.
+**Gide** is a flexible IDE (integrated development environment) framework in pure Go, using the [GoGi](https://github.com/goki/gi) GUI.

 See the [Wiki](https://github.com/goki/gide/wiki) for more docs, discussion, etc.

 [![Go Report Card](https://goreportcard.com/badge/github.com/goki/gide)](https://goreportcard.com/report/github.com/goki/gide)
 [![GoDoc](https://godoc.org/github.com/goki/gide?status.svg)](http://godoc.org/github.com/goki/gide)

 After all these years, nothing beats a great text editor for coding.
-All that drag-n-drop, graphical stuff just gets in the way.
+Every attempt at more "visual" or structured forms of programming haven't really caught on (though the IDE and GUI-augmented editor can give you the best of both worlds).

 And nothing beats coding for efficiently doing just about anything you want to do, whether it is data analysis, AI, etc (and obviously for "regular" coding).